mit-crpg/OpenMOC/docs/source/usersguide/processing.rst

     # Setup and run simulation
     ...

-    # Compute and export the flat source region fission rates
+    # Compute and export the source region fission rates
     proc.compute_fission_rates(solver, use_hdf5=True)

 .. note:: The fission rates are computed for each nested universe level in the hierarchical geometry model.